rurban/ctl/docs/iterators.md

 # Performance

-Compared to the old ctl, our iterators are about twice as fast, just our `unordered_set` iterator is slower.
+Compared to the old ctl, our iterators are about twice as fast, just our `unordered_set` iterator is a bit slower.

-Compared to the STL, `unordered_set` is twice as slow, our `set` is O(1), whilst the STL set iterator is logarithmic, the rest is as fast as in the STL.
+Our `set` is O(1), whilst the STL set iterator is logarithmic, the rest is as fast as in the STL.

-The `unordered_set` iterator is still in work.